GoogleSolutionChallenge/CrisisConnect-App-Repository/README.md

 After clicking on the Food Bank button, we get the locations of all the food banks on the map:
 ![image](https://user-images.githubusercontent.com/90366819/229124701-fde1bdf9-274c-4994-9024-b7969696da43.png)

+This is a small snapshot of our emergency alert database that is refreshed every five minutes.
+We hope to integrate this data into a real time alert feature:

 ## Figma Mobile Template: